styler00dollar/VSGAN-tensorrt-docker/README.md

 # Warning: Currently frame interpolation does not properly work, but upscaling does
 # Torch-TensorRT backend seems to break, C++ TRT seems to work.
 Either use engine or CUDA.
 av1an -e svt-av1 -i inference.py -o output.mkv

+# models are outside of docker image to minimize download size, if you want specific models you can look in
+# https://github.com/styler00dollar/VSGAN-tensorrt-docker/releases/tag/models or use the download scripts
+# to get all of them.
+Models are expected to be placed under models/
 ```

 If docker does not want to start, try this before you use docker: